Tennessee

 For more information visit the Multi-State Compliance Matrix

-Out of 51 U.S. jurisdictions, Tennessee ranks #23 overall for its friendliness towards faith-based nonprofit organizations.
-Tennessee has several policies that facilitate the contributions of faith-based nonprofits, including an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status and strong protections for directors to rely on guidance from religious figures.
-Tennessee, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as laws regarding public accommodations that include no meaningful exemptions for religious organizations and sales tax with very limited exemptions on religious organizations’ sales.
+Out of 51 U.S. jurisdictions, Tennessee ranks #21 overall for its friendliness towards faith-based nonprofit organizations.
+Tennessee has several laws that facilitate the contributions of faith-based nonprofits, including an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status and strong protections for directors to rely on guidance from religious figures within his or her faith.
+Tennessee, however, has some policies that are burdensome to faith-based nonprofits operating in the state, such as nondiscrimination laws regarding public accommodations that include no meaningful exemptions for religious organizations and only very limited exemptions on state sales tax for religious organizations’ sales.

 Religious Freedom:

-The Tennessee Constitution follows in lockstep with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment.
+The Tennessee Constitution follows in lockstep with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment (as currently interpreted by the US Supreme Court).

 Tennessee has enacted a RFRA that protects the religious free exercise of all individuals and entities by requiring government burdens on religious exercise to satisfy strict scrutiny.
-Since these protections originate in a statute rather than the state constitution, Tennessee does not receive the highest score for this factor.
+Since the RFRA is a statute rather than a state constitutional provision, Tennessee does not receive the highest score for this factor.

 Tennessee’s nondiscrimination laws generally restrict religious freedom for religious organizations that offer public programming and facilities and provide no meaningful religious accommodations or exemptions.